robertogallea/laravel-codicefiscale/README.md

 ```

-in case of error, <code>CodiceFiscale::parse()</code> return false, and you will find information about the error using
+in case of error, <code>CodiceFiscale::parse()</code> returns false, and you will find information about the error using
 <code>CodiceFiscale::getError()</code>, which returns one of the defined constants among the following:<br>
 <ul>
 <li>CodiceFiscale::NO_ERROR